RELAXED FIVE DAY KANGAROO ISLAND ITINERARY 2023

 While this cape best place to see New Zealand fur seals on Kangaroo Island, Fur Seal Lookout itself delivered none for us.
 They were all on the rock shelves at nearby Admirals Arch!

 With the rest of the park still being rehabilitated, many of the walks are closed; we had hoped to visit Platypus Waterholes Walk, which is due to reopen soon.
 However, after a couple of busy days, we spent the afternoon back at the caravan park relaxing before sunset.

 Depending on when you visit you may be able to include a stop at Kelly Hill caves or Kelly Hill Conservation Park if they have reopened.
 Rehabilitation work is ongoing, but a tour of the caves has always been a popular item on a Kangaroo Island itinerary and we would suggest you see if it’s a possibility for your visit.

 Hanson Bay Wildlife Sanctuary

-The last main attraction on this end of the island is located just east of the caravan park.
+The last major attraction on this end of the island is located just east of the caravan park.

 I suggest you book a sunset Nocturnal Adventure Tour at Hanson Bay Wildlife Sanctuary spot Koalas, Tammar Wallabies, Kangaroos, Echidnas, Bats and Possums in the wild.